himkwan01/Codepath_Globitek_CMS/README.md

 * [ ]  Bonus: Validate the uniqueness of the username

+Week 2
+The following **required** functionality is completed:

+1. [x]  Import the starting databse
+2. [x]  Set up the Starting Code
+3. [x]  taff CMS for Users
+4. [x]  Staff CMS for Salespeople
+5. [x]  Staff CMS for States
+6. [x]  Staff CMS for Territories
+7. [x]  Validations
+   - [x] Validate that no values are left blank
+   - [x] Validate that all string values are less than 255 characters long
+   - [x] Validate that usernames contain only the whitelisted characters: A-Z, a-z, 0-9, and _
+   - [x] Validate that phone numbers contain only the whitelisted characters: 0-9, spaces, and ()-
+   - [x] Validate that email addresses contain only whitelisted characters: A-Z, a-z, 0-9, and @._-
+   - [x] Validate that email addresses contian at least one char before @ , one char between @ and . , and one char after .
+   - [x] Validate that State codes contian only 2 uppercase characters
+8. [x] Sanitize all dynamic output for HTML

+The following advanced user stories are optional:

+* [ ]  Bonus: Validate that form values contain only whitelisted characters

+* [ ]  Bonus: Validate the uniqueness of the username
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: